 Let’s snuggle up with this warming apple cider old fashioned to get through these chilly months.
 Full of apple spice, rich dark brown sugar and touch of orange, this seasonal old fashioned brings all your favorite fall flavors together and takes only minutes to whip up.
 Grab a spot by the fire with this apple cider bourbon cocktail in hand and you’re in for one cozy evening.

 Let's get to sipping.
-Here are our apple cider old fashioned ingredients.
+Here are a few notes about our apple cider old fashioned ingredients.

-For the bourbon, I recommend a high-quality yet reasonably priced bourbon.
+Bourbon: For the bourbon, I recommend a high-quality yet reasonably priced bourbon.
 Bad, cheap bourbon will wreck you, but with the apple cider, bitters, orange peel and dark brown sugar, we’re adding enough extra ingredients that we don't want to mask something like a Pappy Van Winkle.
-Makers Mark, Elijah Craig, Four Roses and Stranahan’s are some delicious options.
+Makers Mark, Elijah Craig and Four Roses are some delicious options.

 With an old fashioned, we can build the drink directly in our serving glass, or we can use a mixing glass.
 The mixing glass is convenient if you’re making old fashioneds for a crowd but don’t feel like it’s necessary.

-Now we stir our old fashioned for about 15 seconds —- just enough to chill it.
-Again, we don’t want to dilute this cocktail, and too much stirring does just that.
+Step 4: Now we stir our old fashioned for about 15 seconds — just enough to chill it (photo 4).
+We don’t want to dilute this cocktail, and too much stirring does just that.